Hourglass-Resurrection/Hourglass-Resurrection/CONTRIBUTING.md

 When contributing to Hourglass-Resurrection you agree that your contribution is licensed under GPLv2 and that it may become re-licensed in the future.

-To contribute, fork the project and make your changes under a branch-name different than master, when you're happy, make a Pull Request.
+To contribute, fork the project and make your changes under a branch name different than master, when you're happy, make a Pull Request.

 Please format your pull request titles according to:
-[part]: [oprtional: functionality affected]: [short summary]
+[part]: [optional: functionality affected]: [short summary]

 When contributing, please adhere to the coding standard.
 We know a lot of the code does not follow this standard, that's what happens